What is Niue Famous For?

 The status formally acknowledges Niue to have some of the darkest and clearest skies for stargazing.

-Find out more about Niue’s Dark Sky status in A Guide to the Dark Sky Nation of Niue D206.
+Find out more about Niue’s Dark Sky status in the 5 Best Places for Stargazing in Niue.

 Niue often crops up in media outlets year after year for being one of the world’s least-visited countries.
 Interestingly, however, the country plans to keep it that way.